 There are some important issues in the end of the course:

-- Evaluate students' assignments and exam as quick as possible
+- Evaluate students' assignments and exam as quick as possible.

 - Export the results to MyCourses (either using Gradebook or giving an attachment in Section "For Aalto Users" or "Results") so that students are aware of them.
 There must be only the student ID in the result list, not student's name!
+Students can see the grade distribution of the teaching event through their completed grades in Sisu.

 - Organize an event where students can see their own exams and criteria for the evaluation (Aalto University General Regulations on Teaching and Studying OOS 20§)